-In our private Travel Miles 101 Facebook group (get access by signing up for our FREE course), Jordan asked us this question:
+In our Travel Miles 101 Facebook group, Jordan asked us this question:

 To summarize Jordan’s question: He’s new to travel rewards and just got started by opening a Chase Sapphire Preferred credit card.
 His wife opened one as well, so they’ll each earn the bonus.
 By my calculations he’ll be very close to 120,000 Chase Ultimate Rewards points after earning the bonus and authorized user bonus on each card (plus points for regular spending).